WWC Aniversario: 2022

-WWC Aniversario 49 was held on August 6, 2022 after the was event was cancelled for two years due to COVID-19 restrictions.
+WWC Aniversario 49 was held on August 6, 2022 after the event was cancelled for two years due to COVID-19 restrictions.
 The event took place at Coliseo Rubén Rodríguez in Bayamón and was dedicated to Huracan Castillo Jr.

 2023

-This edition of the annual WWC Aniversario show will mark the 50th aniversary of the World Wrestling Council.
-The event will be held on June 24, 2013, at Coliseo Rubén Rodríguez in Bayamón Puerto Rico.
-It will dedicated to Carlos Colón, Victor Jovica, Gorilla Monsoon, Gil Hayes, Miguel Pérez, Huracan Castillo Sr., Joaquin Padín, hijo, Rickin Sánchez and the puertorrican fans.
+This edition of the annual WWC Aniversario show marked the 50th anniversary of the World Wrestling Council.
+The event was held on June 24, 2023, at Coliseo Rubén Rodríguez in Bayamón Puerto Rico.
+It was dedicated to Carlos Colón, Victor Jovica, Gorilla Monsoon, Gil Hayes, Miguel Pérez, Huracan Castillo Sr., Joaquin Padín, Jr, Rickin Sánchez and the Puerto Rican fans.